 Add this expertise to your shortlist

-Gemma is passionate about sport and has begun to develop her practice in this niche area.
-She has completed a Masters Degree in Sports Law and Practice at De Montfort University and is a member of the British Association of Sport and the Law.
-Gemma has written sports law articles published by LawinSport.
+Gemma has a developing practice in this niche area.
+She holds a Masters Degree with Distinction in Sports Law and Practice at De Montfort University, and is a member of the British Association of Sport and the Law.
+She therefore has a broad and deep understanding of sports regulation and ethical matters such as anti-doping.
+Gemma is regularly invited to contribute articles on sporting matters for LawinSport.

 Gemma is keen to continue to develop her practice in all areas of sports law and accepts instructions across the board in regulatory and commercial cases.